 - High-quality unit plans, lessons, classroom activities, links to high quality primary and secondary sources, and other resources to support outstanding IB teaching, curated from educators around the world.

 - Short, practical videos, podcasts, blogs, and presentations targeted to Approaches to Teaching and other aspects of IB pedagogy.

 - Moderated, dynamic communities of practice where educators can exchange teaching materials, share best practices, and connect with peer coaches for specific, practical advice—all in a supportive space led by IB teachers for IB teachers.

-- [Coming Summer 2023] Learning modules designed to help educators master key competencies from the IB Teacher Capabilities Framework and earn micro credentials attesting to their mastery.
+- Micro-credentials designed to help educators master key competencies from the IB Teacher Capabilities Framework and earn micro-credentials attesting to their mastery.

 During the pilot phase, IB Exchange will launch to subject-specific teacher communities in January and August.

 Currently, IB Exchange is open to Diploma Programme teachers of:

 - Business Management